 From a climate change standpoint, as part of this Alberta has committed to a 100 Mt/y CO2-equivalent cap on oil sands emissions.
 This is an effective cap on oil sands production, and a powerful incentive to adopt cleaner production technologies.

-There is also much more in how we’re moving forward to give me further confidence: a pan-Canadian price on carbon pollution, a commitment to reduce federal government emissions by 40% by 2030, major reductions in coal power generation, and many other initiatives to foster green technology and a green economy and encourage a swift transition away from our dependence on fossil fuels.
+There is also much more in how we’re moving forward to give me further confidence: a pan-Canadian price on carbon pollution, a commitment to reduce federal government emissions by 30% of 2005 levels by 2030, major reductions in coal power generation, and many other initiatives to foster green technology and a green economy and encourage a swift transition away from our dependence on fossil fuels.

 Taken altogether, I believe all Canadians can be optimistic.